 Out of this same 100, 68 organizations provided a one-size-fits-all, flat car allowance for everyone, regardless of their actual expenses.
 As you can guess, we found that the vast majority (87%) were paying out non-accountable, taxable allowances.

 It doesn't have to be this way.
 It's easier than you might think to implement a data-driven, non-taxable auto allowance.
 Doing so could give you an edge over the competition.

 Keep your company car allowance accountable and from running afoul of the IRS.
-Start the process by checking the results from our annual auto allowance study or by trying our self-guided, three-step process to develop a non-taxable car allowance or reimbursement rate.
+Start the process by checking the results from our annual auto allowance study, or trying our self-guided, three-step process to develop a non-taxable car allowance or reimbursement rate.
 Or try comparing your taxable auto allowance to a non-taxable FAVR plan to see how much you could save.